ladakh ~ shakti village experience

 You will be driven an hour to the charming village of Phyang.
 Explore the village with your guide, walking further to visit the Phyang monastery which houses a 900-year-old museum and contains numerous sacred shrines inside the monastery, frescoes dating from the royal period.
 You will then be driven for 45 minutes to your Shakti village house in Nimoo.
 Nimoo (3190m/10463ft) is a large village situated 36km west of Leh along the Indus valley at the confluence of the Zanskar and Indus rivers.
 The village is characterized by impressive mountain scenery, and is considered exceptionally fertile in Ladakhi terms – lush green fields and apricot, apple, and walnut orchards abound.

-This morning head out to Alchi (3120m/10233ft), a fascinating monastery and the only one in Ladakh to be built on flat ground, unlike the others which were always on hilltops.
+This morning head out to Alchi (3120m/10233ft), a fascinating monastery and the only one in Ladakh to be built on flat ground (unlike the others built on hilltops).
 The temple was founded in the 11th century and is particularly interesting for its Indian and Kashmiri influences.
 Drive for about 20min and enjoy a picnic lunch at Saspol.
-You could then explore the Saspol Caves- its walls adorned with 13th century paintings are noted for its fusion of Indian and Tibetan Buddhist art.
+You could then explore the Saspol Caves – its walls adorned with 13th century paintings are noted for its fusion of Indian and Tibetan Buddhist art.

 You will then be driven an hour to the picturesque village of Likhir.
 Visit the Likhir monastery with your guide.
 It also has a school where approximately 40 monks study per year.
 A visit to the monastery will leave you struck by the beauty of the illustrative paintings on the walls, the spectacular 25 foot statue of the Buddha!
 Later today should you wish to trek, you may walk up to the grazing grounds of Likhir.
 Walk upwards for about half an hour till the road disappears and you come across a small glacial stream.
 Cross over the stream to the other side and start ascending a trail for about an hour till you get further upstream to the Likhir summer pastures.
 There is only one settlement in the grazing ground, where an old lady spends her entire summer at this settlement grazing her yaks and sheep and looking after them.